- Supplements, Shampoos, & Herbs for Thinning Hair

 No one wants to have to deal with hair loss, but it is something that happens to millions of people around the world.

-Often, hair loss can be treated, and in many cases, just following a healthy diet that is loaded with certain vitamins for hair loss can help.
+Often, hair loss can be treated, and in many cases, just following a healthy diet that is loaded with certain vitamins (like biotin) for hair loss can help.

 It is important to be sure that we are eating all the right foods for our overall health, and the things we eat can play a huge role in the health of our hair.